madetech/blog/posts/ethical_software_engineering.md

 There is a solution, I believe, which is more balanced.
 It is the system currently in place; the Government requests access to encrypted organisational data, and the organisation makes a choice to either release the data or refuse access.
 Ethically, I believe they have an obligation to support the government in investigations, but the Government also have an ethical obligation not to put society's personal data at risk of exposure.

-So where does this leave the ethical obligations of the Software Engineer?
+So where does this leave the ethical obligations of the engineer?
 Should they make a stand and refuse to allow access to data if it is requested, if it conflicts with their moral principles?
 This is a far more difficult question to answer.
 It is so subjective that it cannot, I believe, be generalised broadly.
-There are however a few practices which can be applied broadly, and that would in my mind, mark both a professional and ethical software engineer from a security perspective:
+There are however a few practices which can be applied broadly, and that would in my mind, mark both a professional and ethical engineer from a security perspective:

-* A software engineer should always stay on top of security developments and potential vulnerabilities in their chosen tools.
+* An engineer should always stay on top of security developments and potential vulnerabilities in their chosen tools.

 * They should understand the advantages of other technologies, and when using them offers their customers better security.

 * They should have a good knowledge of cryptographic methods.
 Perhaps not at the implementation level, but at least a high level understanding of the advantages and disadvantages of each.

 * They should have a good understanding of data backup methods to mitigate the risk of data loss, but to also ensure the data isn’t easily accessed by those who shouldn’t be able to.

+* They should ensure that physical access to infrastructure is secure, if it is kept on site.
+Failing that, a reliable infrastructure provider should be used.

+* The location of third party hardware should be considered carefully.
+Different countries have different data protection laws

 Data plays an integral role in our day to day lives, and it is likely to play a more important role in the future.
 The data being collected is becoming more personal, more invasive and as a result, our responsibility to keep it secure has never been greater.
 Whatever the ethical implications of the particular situation, as long as an engineer does all they can to ensure the security of data, at a professional level I believe they have fulfilled their moral obligations.